Jabster28/bewm.js/docs/generate.md

 ```

 Once that's done, you should have a binary called `bewm ` in your project directory.
 Congratulations!
 Now you need to find a way to get that file on your target's computer, and this sadly won't be able to help you with that.
 It's a backdoor _creater_, you're the one in charge of finding a way to get your target to execute the file.

+After that's done, we can move over to running the payloads.